cloudfoundry-attic/cf-riak-cs-release/docs/managing_your_cluster.md

 Note: If the cluster is managed by [BOSH](https://bosh.io/), it (BOSH) must be configured in [resurrect](https://bosh.io/docs/sysadmin-commands.html#health) mode to auto-recover the Stanchion node in the event of node failure.

 ##Service Brokers
+###What are Service Brokers?
+The purpose of a service broker is solely to honor service provisioning and binding requests.
 ###Scaling Service Brokers
 If the number of service brokers available in the cluster is greater than 1, the [GoRouter](https://github.com/cloudfoundry/gorouter) will distribute requests to the Service Brokers in a [Round-robin](https://en.wikipedia.org/wiki/Round-robin_scheduling) fashion.

+Note: Scaling the service brokers will not increase the availability of the Riak CS services, or the applications that are bound to those services.
+If you have BOSH in resurrect mode on an infrastructure that has ready availability of VMs, you may not need more than one service broker.
+Service broker downtime only affects your ability to provision and bind services.

 ##Riak Nodes
 ###Scaling Up